-- the needs of the NCT's primary stakeholders Consumers, Debt Counsellors and other filing parties; - the potential role that the NCT can play in delivering on South Africa's national outcomes and key priorities, especially the MTEF / Presidential Priorities 1 to 7 - current and future advances in technology; - the potential for innovation and improvement; - the need for inter-agency collaboration around a common digital architecture; - future proposed amendments to the National Credit Act; - the passing of the National Credit Amendment Act, Act No 7 of 2019; and - the need for alignment with all relevant legislation.
+- the needs of the NCT's primary stakeholders Consumers, Debt Counsellors and other filing parties; - the potential role that the NCT can play in delivering on South Africa's national outcomes and key priorities, especially the MTEF / Presidential Priorities 1 to 7; - current and future advances in technology; - the potential for innovation and improvement; - the need for inter-agency collaboration around a common digital architecture; - future proposed amendments to the National Credit Act; - the enactment of the National Credit Amendment Act, Act No 7 of 2019; and - the need for alignment with all relevant legislation.

 The NCT is an adjudicative body and, as such, its projected caseload is the most significant indicator of capacity requirements.
-There is an indication that the NCT's case numbers are still unpredictable, which poses a challenge to accurately budget for finances and resources on an annual basis.
-However, management use a combination of historical data, as well as macro-economic indicators to arrive at an annual budget.
+There is an indication that the NCT's case numbers are highly unpredictable, which poses the challenge to accurately budget for finances and resources on an annual basis.
+However, management uses a combination of historical data as well as predicted macro-economic factors to arrive at annual budget.

-It must be noted that these projections in respect of Debt Re-arrangements and Non-Debt Re-arrangement cases, as outlined below, do not include Debt Relief Intervention matters, a benchmark for which has not as yet been established.
-The table below provides a projection of case numbers based on previous financial years:
+It must be noted that the projections in respect of the Debt Re-arrangements and Non- Debt Re-arrangement cases outlined below do not include Debt Relief Intervention matters, a benchmark for which has not as yet been established.
+The table below provides a projection of case numbers based on previous financial years.